with Clean Language and Symbolic Modelling

 Figure 2: The PPRC model

 Other practices put the focus on the Relationship (e.g. having a compassionate attitude towards our own thoughts and feelings).
 And some attend to the Perceived (e.g. “Whom am I?”).
-Lastly, some practices the intention is to attend to awareness itself.
+Lastly, with some practices the intention is to attend to awareness itself.
 The take-home message is that mindfulness involves maintaining purposeful attending, what gets attended to can vary enormously depending on the particular practice.Noticing what’s happening (now)

 Simply intending to attend to something is not sufficient.
 We need some way of knowing whether that is happening.
 Many terms are used to describe the quality of this feedback-to-self, e.g. non-reactivity, non-attachment, a non-aversive affective tone, non-judgmental, acceptance.
 I am going to call it noticing what’s happening (is happening now).
 Background-awareness and task retention